Hulk in other media: 1970s

 Hulk appeared in the 1978–1982 live action television series, The Incredible Hulk, and its subsequent television films.
 Created by Universal Studios, it starred Bill Bixby as Dr. David Banner and Lou Ferrigno as Hulk.
-It does not follow the comic book-fantasy format, omits the typical villains or supporting characters, and Hulk does not speak, but only growls and roars.
+Furthermore, vocal effects for the Hulk are provided by Ted Cassidy, with Charles Napier replacing him after his death.
 In this series, David Banner becomes Hulk, is assumed dead and goes on the run while being pursued by tabloid investigative reporter Jack McGee (Jack Colvin) who is bent on proving that the creature exists.
 The two-hour pilot movie, which established the Hulk's origins, aired on November 4, 1977.
-The series was originally broadcast by CBS from March 10, 1978 to June 2, 1982, with eighty-two episodes in five seasons, and later followed by three television films.
+The series was originally broadcast by CBS from March 10, 1978, to June 2, 1982, with eighty-two episodes in five seasons, and later followed by three television films.